10 Best Travelling Tips to Amsterdam

 Gasper Camping| ©Nadine S

-If you arrive in Amsterdam by motorhome, you'll be happy to know that there are plenty of places to park, albeit a bit far from the city center.
+If you arrive in Amsterdam by motorhome, you'll be happy to know that there are plenty of places to park, although they are a bit far from the city center.
+The best ones are Gasper Camping and Camping Zeeburg.

 10. Bring your photo ID